Skip to main content

 Food Notice: Laboratories Approved for Testing Imported Food [PDF, 201 KB]

-New Zealand Food Safety invites comments on 2 proposed notices:
+New Zealand Food Safety invite comments on 2 proposed notices:

 • Food Notice: Requirements for Registered Importers and Imported Food for Sale

-This consultation will be of interest to registered food importers and brokers importing food on behalf of food businesses, in particular, those involved in the importation of bovine meat and meat products.
+This consultation would have been of interest to registered food importers and brokers importing food on behalf of food businesses, in particular, those involved in the importation of bovine meat and meat products.

 Consultation documents